Taxation of digital goods: Indonesia

 As of September 2020, two months after the tax came into effective, the Directorate General of Taxes (DGT) announced the designation of 28 entities as VAT collectors.
 These include prominent global technology companies such as Amazon, Google, Netflix, Spotify, LinkedIn, Microsoft, Facebook, Zoom, Twitter, Skype, and others.

 Philippines

 In the Philippines, a new law concerning the taxation of digital goods and services was enacted.
-On October 2, 2024, President Ferdinand Marcos Jr. signed the VAT on Digital Services Act (Republic Act No. 12023), which imposes a 12% Value Added Tax (VAT) on digital services provided by non-resident digital service providers (DSPs) to Filipino consumers.
+On October 2, 2024, President Bongbong Marcos signed the VAT on Digital Services Act (Republic Act No. 12023), which imposes a 12% Value Added Tax (VAT) on digital services provided by non-resident digital service providers (DSPs) to Filipino consumers.
 This law aims to modernize the tax system and ensure that foreign digital platforms contribute to the Philippine economy, even without having a physical presence in the country.

 Thailand

 Thailand is the last of the three South-east Asia countries that introduced plan to impose tax on digital goods.
 It was introduced in report released in April 2019 stating that it will aim at taxing the digital platform operators and joint with e-payment law prevent tax evasion of local online platform operators.
 It is also planned to come in effect at the beginning of 2020.